Samsung 990 Pro vs 990 EVO: Which One to Choose?

 The Samsung 990 EVO comes with just 1TB and 2TB variants, while the 990 Pro has 1TB, 2TB, and 4TB storage variants.
-990 EVO is focused on low-end users with limited storage requirements.
-It doesn’t come with the DRAM and competes with low-end Gen 4.0 NVMe SSDs like the P3 Plus, SN770, and even the Samsung 980 Pro.
+The 990 EVO is designed for low-end users with limited storage requirements.
+It doesn’t come with DRAM and competes with low-end Gen 4.0 NVMe SSDs, such as the P3 Plus, SN770, and even the Samsung 980 Pro.

-Let’s compare these both to make at the final decision.
+Let’s compare both to make the final decision.

 Note: For the people who don’t know, there are two drives in the 990 EVO series: 990 EVO and 990 EVO Plus.
 So, don’t get confused.
-I have received many emails from people telling me the benchmark scores are off, but they are confused between the 990 EVO and EVO Plus.
+I have received many emails from people claiming that the benchmark scores are incorrect, but they are confused between the 990 EVO and EVO Plus.
 The 990 EVO and EVO Plus comparison is also published and can be checked here.

 Theoretical Specifications